Self-hosting (compilers): Compilers

 Software development using compiler or interpreters can also be self hosted when the compiler is capable of compiling itself.

 Since self-hosted compilers suffer from the same bootstrap problems as operating systems, a compiler for a new programming language needs to be written in an existing language.
 So the developer may use something like assembly language, C/C++, or even a scripting language like Python or Lua to build the first version of the compiler.
 Once the language is mature enough, development of the compiler can shift to the compiler's native language, allowing the compiler to build itself.

+Advantages

+Self-hosting a compiler has the following advantages: